 To view, create, or edit a contact, go to Marketing > Customers > Contacts.
 This brings to you a standard list view, which you can use to search, sort, filter, create, and delete your contacts.
 Open any contact to view its details.

-The contacts entity is common for and shared by most Dynamics 365 for Customer Engagement apps, but Dynamics 365 for Marketing adds several enhancements to it, including:
+The contacts entity is common for and shared by most model-driven apps in Dynamics 365, but Dynamics 365 Marketing adds several enhancements to it, including:

 Marketing source information: The contact Details tab includes a section called Marketing, where you can see which marketing initiatives were responsible for generating that contact.

 Contact preferences: The contact Details tab includes a section called Contact preferences, where you can see information about how that contact prefers to be contacted (or not contacted) by your organization.
 Important settings for Marketing here include: